n., plural: plasma membranes

 The phospholipid bilayer diagram is shown below:

 Phospholipids possess both hydrophilic and hydrophobic functions.
 The hydrophilic regions — phospholipid heads — are often referred to as the water-loving regions.
-As a lipid bilayer, the phospholipid heads of the cell membrane are exposed to the internal and external fluids.
+As a lipid bilayer, the phospholipid heads of the cell membrane are exposed to internal and external fluids.

 The water-fearing regions are often referred to as hydrophobic regions.
 This component of the lipid structure consists of large, unsaturated, and non-polar portions.
 Undoubtedly, unsaturated fatty acids can interact with other non-polar particles.
 They do not readily react with water and polar molecules.
 This orientation in which the hydrophilic parts of the phospholipids are on the “outside” while the hydrophobic parts are on the “inside” makes the plasma membrane an efficient barrier.
 Water, for instance, will not be able to simply cross the hydrophobic layer.